liimee/site/hmm/hs.md

 so uh, I think I want it to be extendable (for secret blocks, etc), so I guess importing "blocks" or something would be nice so I guess something like `import(blocks.json)`. oh and I think the standard blocks should be auto-imported

 wait
 haven't even figured out what the language will be written in so uh...
-I guess Go? if Go is too complicated I'll go with Ruby or even JS.
+I guess I'll try Nim? if nim is too complicated I'll go with Ruby or even JS.

 so uh I think the syntax will look like this